Photographic Filters For Your Bag

-It is always a good idea to have a selection of photographic filters in your camera bag, be it a polarizer, a grad or gradual filter, orange, red or just a skylight/UV filter.
-You never know when you will come across a situation where you could use a little help in either controlling the light or protecting the front element of your lens.
+It is always a good idea to have a selection of photographic filters in your camera bag.
+Be it a polarizer, a grad or gradual filter, ND, red or just a skylight/UV filter.
+You never know when you will come across a situation where you could use a little help.
+Help with controlling the light or protecting the front element of your lens.

 There are basically 2 "styles" of filter you can have.
-The normal screw onto the front of your lens type, of which there are many makes some of which are normally more expensive, or the great range from Cokin whereby you have one adaptor attached to the front of your lens and you can replace each square filter as and when required, quickly and easily.
+The normal screw onto the front of your lens type, of which there are many makes some of which are normally more expensive.
+Then you have the great range from Cokin.
+With Cokin, you have one adapter attached to the front of your lens and you can replace each square filter as and when required.
+Quickly and easily.

-You will need an adaptor ring to go onto your lens, the filter mount slides onto that and clicks into place, and then the square filter slides into that.
+You will need an adapter ring to go onto your lens.
+The filter mount slides onto that and clicks into place and then the square filter slides into that.

 I have outlined some of the basic filters below explaining what they do and why you may need them.
 As there are many, many types of filter on the market, I have kept the list to a minimum of possible daily use filters.

-If you have no filter on your lens then you will get, as best as your camera can record it, the light as the human eye sees it.
-You also have no protection from the elements such as rain or drizzle, dust or any other airborne particles or fingerprints.
+If you have no filter on your lens then you will get the light as the human eye sees it.
+Of course, assuming you expose correctly.
+You also have no protection from the elements such as rain or drizzle, dust or any other airborne particles/fingerprints.

-As you can see from the illustration above, the skylight or UV filter does little to enhance the image, although it can produce warmth in the greenery or colours on the building.
-What it is actually doing is preventing ultra violet light from hitting the sensor to protect it much in the way your sunglasses do.
+As you can see from the illustration above, the skylight or UV filter does little to enhance the image.
+However, it can produce warmth in the greenery or colours on a building for example.
+What it is actually doing is preventing ultra violet light from hitting the sensor.
+This is to protect it much in the way your sunglasses do.
 Most people carry one as a protection for the lens from the elements without affecting the image too much.

-You will need different sized filters depending on the thread size on your lens.
-Obviously, if you have a large range of lenses this can be quite expensive especially if you go for the higher quality filters which I suggest you do.
+You will need different sized filters depending on the filter thread size on your lens.
+Obviously, if you have a large range of lenses this can be quite expensive.
+Especially if you go for the higher quality filters which I suggest you do.
 I have just one for each of my more expensive lenses and only use them when I need to.

 Whilst this is one of my favourite filters, I try and use it sparingly as they can really saturate bright colours.
 What they will do is eliminate glare and reflections on shiny surfaces such as the sea or a car windscreen.
 There are 2 types, linear or circular.
 Linear is really for film but I would suggest circular whatever your medium as adjustments are easier to make.